dymax-jp/kodi-install/README.md

-# Compile and install Kodi on Debian/Ubuntu distributions #
+# Compile and install Kodi on Kubuntu Noble distributions #

 ## Table of Contents